-This implies that if the conditions \eqref{eq:childSum} and \eqref{eq:allPathSame} are enforced, then for a given choice of $\epsilon$ for a leaf node at the maximum depth, failure values of all other nodes become fixed (as a function of $\epsilon$).
-Thus it is then sufficient to do a binary search over $\epsilon$.
-The algorithm does exactly that.

-Note that at the end of the algorithm, the conditions \eqref{eq:childSum} and \eqref{eq:allPathSame} are satisfied with path sum being $\gamma(\delta)$ from any leaf node.
-As this is a necessary and sufficient condition for optimality, the output of the algorithm is the optimum.
+At the end of the algorithm, conditions \eqref{eq:childSum} and \eqref{eq:allPathSame} are satisfied with path sum being $\gamma(\delta)$ from any leaf node.
+As this is a necessary and sufficient condition for optimality, the algorithm output is optimal.

 The complexity result follows because for a given value of $\epsilon$ on a leaf node, one has to iterate through all nodes and enforce conditions \eqref{eq:childSum} and \eqref{eq:allPathSame}, which takes $O(|V_g|)$ time.
 In addition, in each iteration, solving the optimization problem in Step \ref{eq:childSumConvex} takes $Q$ queries.
 As we have to do binary search for $\epsilon$ up to an accuracy $\eta$, the $\log\frac{1}{\eta}$ factor follows. \end{IEEEproof}